linkerd/website/linkerd.io/content/2/getting-started/_index.md

 in all its glory.

 Clicking around, you might notice that some parts of the application are broken!
-For example, if you click on a poop emoji, you'll get a 404 page.
+For example, if you click on the donut emoji, you'll get a 404 page.
 Don't worry, these errors are intentional.
 (And we can use Linkerd to identify the problem.
 Check out the [debugging guide](../debugging-an-app/) if you're interested in how to figure out exactly what is wrong.)